entjos/academic-kickstart/content/home/experience.md

   location = "Bochum, Germany"
   date_start = "2017-04-30"
   date_end = "2018-07-31"
-  description = """As student teaching assistens I mainly conducted and planned seminars with 15 to 20 students in addition to the lecture "Introduction to Micro- and Macroeconomics".
-One of this seminars was also held as a online seminar via Adobe Connect.
-In addition to my teaching tasks, I also administered the Moodle and Blackboard courses for the lecture."""
+  description = """As a student teaching assistant I mainly conducted and planned seminars with 15 to 20 students in addition to the lecture "Introduction to Micro- and Macroeconomics".
+One of these seminars was also held as an online seminar via Adobe Connect.
+In addition to my teaching tasks, I also administered the Moodle and Blackboard courses for both lectures."""

 [[experience]]
   title = "Research Intern"